Vyral/base-template/_drafts/what-makes-a-sellers-market.md

 youtube_code: l2aDquCn-k0
 ---

-{% include youtube.html %}Today I’d like to share what makes a seller’s market, and how our Columbus market is looking.&nbsp;
+{% include youtube.html %}<center>Today I’d like to share what makes a seller’s market, and how our Columbus market is looking.</center>&nbsp;

 Today I’d like to talk to you about what a seller’s market is.
 I know you’ve heard that term a lot but what does it really mean?
 What makes a seller’s market?&nbsp;